Injury Status Revealed! KL Rahul Provides Update Ahead of India vs New Zealand Champions Trophy 2025 Clash

 In India’s previous CT fixture against Pakistan, skipper Rohit faced an injury scare over a strained hamstring.
 He was out of the field for a few overs during Pakistan’s chase.
 In the interim, Shubman Gill walked in the captaincy shoes.

-Leading pacer Shami also departed the field after the fifth over in the same match.
+Leading pacer Shami also departed the field after the fifth over during the first innings in the same match.
 He was struggling with an ankle issue during the game.

 ALSO READ: